amcintosh/CodianSimulator/README.md

 - device.query
 - conference.create
-- ~~conference.destroy~~
+- conference.destroy
 - conference.enumerate
 - ~~conference.paneplacement.modify~~
 - participant.add
-- participant.enumerate
+- ~~participant.enumerate~~
 - ~~participant.modify~~

-Some of the return data is hardcoded if the endpoint that configure it aren't yet implemented.
+Some of the return data is hard-coded if the endpoint that configure it aren't yet implemented.
 You may need some customization if your uses are particularly different than mine.